dhdan97/Csc-46000-Project/README.md

   - **location**: The location the tweet was sent from (may be blank)
   - **target**: This denotes whether a tweet is about a real disaster (1) or not (0)

 There are only 3 columns that will be of use to use, but there are missing values, and the 'text' columns needs some preprocessing (normalization, tokenization, removing stop words, etc.) before we get started with our models.
+Given the nature of our input data(our Tweets) this will prove to be a NLP problem.

 ## Data Preprocessing and Prelimiary Analysis
 Here's how our data looked before any preprocessing: